bennettrwu/NER-Extension/README.md

 1. Open a webpage

-2. Click `Run` when NER prompt popups up
+2. Click `Run` when NER prompt popup shows up

 3. Wait for labels to be generated.
 See console for errors if they don't show up.

-    * Keep in mind this might take a significant amount of time to label the entire page
+    * Note: it might take a significant amount of time to label the entire page depending on your computer's capabilities